 Bureau Veritas provides major global food manufacturers, grocery retailers, fast food operators and distributors with reliable nutritional labelling analyses.
 Our ISO 17025 accredited laboratory uses AOAC methodologies in compliance with labelling regulations for Canada and the US.
 Bureau Veritas offers nutritional analysis services in:

 Consumer food testing – to help prepare a Canadian or US Nutrition Facts table, a proximate analysis for crude nutrient components, or a calorie breakdown.
 We have also partnered with the Nutrifacts Graphics division of Barcode Graphics to provide a label printing service following our analysis.

 Pet food testing – to provide a 'guaranteed analysis' with minimum and maximum content percentages.
 We can also provide an Association of American Feed Control Officials (AAFCO) nutrient profile for either growth and reproduction formulas or for adult maintenance.

-Specific nutrient testing – to provide a breakdown of vitamins, minerals, amino acids, a fatty acid profile and other nutrients based on your requirements.
+Specific nutrient testing – to provide a breakdown of vitamins, minerals, iodine, amino acids, a fatty acid profile and other nutrients based on your requirements.